cjerdonek/groome-python-expected/docs/releasing.md

 ### 3.5.
 Tag the commit

-After registering and uploading the new version, it is good practice to tag the corresponding commit in your repository to indicate where in the repository the version came from.
+After registering and uploading a new version, it is good practice to tag the corresponding commit in the repository.
+This records for the future where in the repository the version came from.
 Some helpful commands to do this follow.

 To list current tags:

     $ git tag -l -n3